 How do I get involved in a small group?

-First, you can talk with Kathy Meadows who oversees our Guest & Member Services by contacting her at 919.981.0222 or at firstname.lastname@example.org.
+First, you can speak with Daniel Messina who oversees our Small Groups by contacting him at 919.981.0222 x168 or by emailing him HERE.
 You can also complete our Online Connection Form and one or our staff will follow-up with you.
 On Sunday mornings, we also offer small group finder classes and the people at our Welcome Centers can help you locate the most appropriate group to join.
 Small groups tend to start in September and January but you are usually able to join a group at any time.
 We have groups that meet on campus and off campus.